 More Info/Current Pricing at Cilogear

-The K3 4800 is a no compromise titanium frame hunting pack capable of carrying the heaviest loads with the highest comfort possible.
-This is my go-to pack when loads get truly heavy like carrying out elk quarters.
-Excellent design makes this pack highly adjustable for fit and for carrying awkward loads.
+The K4 5000 is a no compromise carbon fiber frame hunting pack capable of carrying the heaviest loads with the highest comfort possible.
+The new K4 has replaced my previous K3 4800 as my go-to pack when loads get truly heavy like carrying out elk quarters.
+The excellent design makes this pack highly adjustable for carrying awkward loads.
 The bag removes from the frame to strap meat directly to the frame or can wedge in between the bag and frame.
-The lid or brain of the pack can also adjust to carry an unwieldy bull elk head.
-Outside straps comfortably carry a rifle or bow and long side pockets easily stash items like a spotting scope, tripod, or narrow tent.
-The main bag opens from the roll up top or from a convenient easy access face zipper.
-Tough 500d cordura fabric and quality stitching make this pack extremely durable.
+The lid or brain of the pack can also adjust to carry an unwieldy bull elk skull.
+Outside straps comfortably carry a rifle or bow.
+Laser cut molle straps on the belt accommodate accessories like hip pouches and perfectly fit my favorite kydex pack holster made by Ivory Holsters.
+The main K4 bag opens from the roll top or from a convenient easy access face zipper.
+Tough 500d and 1000d laminated cordura fabrics and quality stitching make this pack extremely durable.
 I expect this pack to remain with me for decades.
-See the in depth review.

 More Info/Current Pricing at ExoMtnGear.com